Bheith ar foluain go deo…

 “You have to admit that it’s funny.”
-Daisuke never seemed to ever stop having a smile on his face.
-Even in the perfect serious attention, he still seemed to be smiling.
+Daisuke never seemed to stop smiling.
+Even in the perfect serious attention, he still seemed to have that mischievous grin.
 It was something in his black eyes, Cassius thought.
-Daisuke picked up a rock from the side of trail without skipping a single strenuous beat and chucked it at the back of Isis’ head.
+Daisuke picked up a rock from the side of the trail without skipping a single strenuous beat and chucked it at the back of Isis’ head.

-She moved out of the way before it reached her and repeated her quick turn to send it back at him causing it to collide with his forehead.
+She moved out of the way before it reached her and repeated her quick turn to send it colliding with his forehead.
 “Hey!” he cried, “You said to be nice to him; you said nothing about having to be nice to you!”

-The Dragon Gabriel, who was even taller and more muscular than two of Isis, tilted his head back, groaning in a frightening low bass voice, “I’m surrounded by children.”
+Dragon Gabriel, who was even taller and more muscular than two of Isis, had bright green wings.
+He tilted his head back, groaning in a frightening low bass voice, “I’m surrounded by children.”

 “Alright, recruits, take a break!”

 Cassius bent over a rock that came all the way up to his upper thigh.
 The tightness in his chest was nearly unbearable, and he could barely see due to dizziness.
-All he could think of was when they were to move onto the combat phase when this grueling training would be joined by the supposed cruel and unusual punishment.
+All he could think of was the combat phase when this grueling training would be joined by the supposed cruel and unusual punishment.
 Shutting his eyes to steady himself, he tried to will the world stationary.
-He was so intent on honing his skills, he nearly missed them all sitting there as still as the rocks themselves.
+He was so intent on honing his skills, he almost missed them all sitting there as still as the rocks themselves.

-Cassius had to admire their concentration and forthwith wondered if Emmy was among them.
-He looked around but soon realized that even if they were all around him, he couldn’t possibly spot every one and assess if it was Emmy or not, and he resolved to find her later.
+Cassius had to admire their concentration and, forthwith, wondered if Emmy was among them.
+He searched for her but soon realized that even if they were all around him, he couldn’t possibly spot every one and assess if it was Emmy or not.

-He walked over to the other Dragons who congregated down river where he found even more Moths dispersed about the place.
-Here the river rushed back to its normal speed, and he didn’t feel bad about taking a drink and disturbing the surface.
+He walked over to the other Dragons who congregated down river where he found even more Moths strewn about the place.
+Here, the water rushed back to its normal speed, and he didn’t feel bad about taking a drink and disturbing the surface.

 “I don’t think so,” Gabriel remarked with a tiny grumble at the very idea as he stood next to her against the same rock.
 “I think they’re listening for something.”

 Daisuke was lying along a tree branch just above their heads chewing on a long blade of grass.
 “Wish I could be a Moth.”
 He crossed his arms and chuckled.
-“Then, all I’d have to do is sit around all day just like that.
-It’d be easy.
+“Then, all I’d have to do is sit around all day.
 And afterward, grab a new Wingéd and bring them back.
-Get a new Wingéd and bring them back.”
+Get a new Wingéd and bring them back.
+It’d be easy.”

-The group laughed at the very idea until Cassius spoke up in serious tones.
+The group laughed until Cassius spoke up in serious tones.
 “You shouldn’t wish for what you do not have.
 It’s unhealthy.”

 “We don’t mean it.
 Just sometimes it’d be nice to have a break.”
 Daisuke pointed at Cassius with his thumb asking the group, “Can you believe this guy?”